 A primary focus of all my work is the power-and the failure-of the mediated experience to bring people together.
-I am motivated by a deep curiosity regarding human behavior and relationships, and the ways emotions are lived in an age of mediated experience.
-Recent projects are connected to the fraught relationships people have with computers, technology we both rely on and resent, and in contrasting the finite capacities of the nonhuman with infinite human desires.
+I am motivated by a deep curiosity regarding human behavior and the ways intimacies and connections are formed in an age of mediated experience.
+Recent projects explore the immersion into digital culture and the fraught relationships people have with technology we both rely on and resent, and in contrasting the finite capacities of the nonhuman with infinite human desires.

 Jesse McLean was born in Philadelphia and grew up in Pittsburgh, PA.
 She received her BA in Studio Arts from Oberlin College and her MFA in Moving Image from University of Illinois at Chicago.
 She is based in Milwaukee, WI, where she is as Assistant Professor of Film/Video/Animation/New Genres at Peck School of the Arts, UW-Milwaukee.

 She has presented her work at museums, galleries, and film festivals worldwide, including Projections at New York Film Festival, International Film Festival Rotterdam, Mumok Cinema in Vienna, CPH:DOX, Kassel Dokfest, and Impakt.
 She was the recipient of an International Critics Prize, (FIPRESCI Prize) at the Internationale Kurzfilmtage Oberhausen and a Jury Prize in the International Competition at the 2013 Videoex Festival.
 She was a featured artist at the 2014 Flaherty Seminar and a MacDowell Fellow in 2016.
 In 2016 she was selected for a Mary L. Nohl Individual Artist Fellowship.